How Capitalism can help in tackling Climate Change?

 • There is also criticism regarding the definition of “sustainable” itself.
 There is no precise definition of sustainable development.
 Even UNDP has not taken any effort to define the idea of sustainable development.

-• To achieve the goal of sustainability, not only in developing countries but also the developed world will need a lot of funding.
+• Achieving the goal of sustainability, not only in developing countries but also in the developed world will need a lot of funding.
 The absence of planning regarding the financing of SDGs is the biggest drawback of these goals.

 • There is also a lack of political will to deal with the issue of environmental degradation and climate change in various countries of the world.
-For instance- Under the leadership of Mr. Trump, USA has withdrawn from the Paris Climate agreement.
+For instance- Under the leadership of Mr. Trump, the USA has withdrawn from the Paris Climate Agreement.

-• Natural occurrences and disasters such as earthquakes, tsunami etc can pose a threat to sustainability.
+• Natural occurrences and disasters such as earthquakes, tsunamis, etc can pose a threat to sustainability.

 • The government’s conflict between immediate profit and investment in sustainable technologies can also derail the implementation process of SDGs.